 Environmental and Social review at the implementation phase will be undertaken through field monitoring of ongoing micro-projects that will imply: (i) development of a plan for field work to ensure full coverage of Category B activities and sporadic checks of Category C activities; (ii) site visits; filling and filing of field environmental monitoring checklists; and (iii) provision of thematic inputs to Project progress reports covering status of environmental compliance micro-project portfolio, commonly encountered environmental and social challenges, issues encountered within a report period, corrective actions prescribed, and results achieved.
 Monitoring program shall be built based on the micro-project-specific environmental monitoring plans and be optimized considering geographic location micro-projects.
-Additional site visits may be required if problems are encountered under particular micro-projects, environmental check-ups may be conducted by an environmental specialist as well as by engineers travelling to the site for overseeing general progress of works.
+Additional site visits may be required if problems are encountered under particular micro-projects and follow-up is needed to track conduct of corrective actions prescribed.
+For Category C micro-projects, environmental check-ups may be conducted by an environmental specialist as well as by engineers travelling to the site for overseeing general progress of works.

-ASIF management must be responsive to the outputs of environmental monitoring of microprojects.
+ATDF management must be responsive to the outputs of environmental monitoring of microprojects.
 If a micro-project is incompliance with an ESMF project and corrective action is required, additional resources have to be made available for monitoring of such micro-project in order to ensure that problems are duly addressed.
-If identified incompliance is significant, ASIF shall formally communicate findings of environmental monitoring to the works contractor and demand time-bound remedial action in written.
-In case contractor continues causing environmental damage or significant risk to the environment by violating the national environmental legislation and/or ESMF, then ASIF management shall consider suspension of payments to contractor till corrective measures are, and finally - termination of contract if incompliance persists.
+If identified incompliance is significant, ATDF shall formally communicate findings of environmental monitoring to the works contractor and demand time-bound remedial action in written.
+In case contractor continues causing environmental damage or significant risk to the environment by violating the national environmental legislation and/or ESMF, then ATDF management shall consider suspension of payments to contractor till corrective measures are, and finally - termination of contract if incompliance persists.